SSWConsulting/SSW.Rules.Content/rules/how-to-name-documents/rule.md

 ---
 type: rule
-title: Do you know how to name documents?
+title: Do you know how to name documents/files?
 uri: how-to-name-documents
 authors:
   - title: Adam Cogan